oracle-livelabs/em-omc/em-migration-workbench/em-migration-workbench-onprem.md

         <copy>Database Migration ORCL to ORCL19c</copy>
         ```

     - Migrate: Expand the drop-down list.
 Note the options are "Full Database", "Schemas", and "Tablespaces".
-We'll choose "**Full Database**" in this workshop
+We'll choose "Full Database" in this workshop
-    - Select Source Database: orcl.subnet.vcn.oraclevcn.com
+    - Select Source Database:  Click inside the field and select "orcl.subnet.vcn.oraclevcn.com" from the drop-down list
-    - Select Destination Database: orcl19c.subnet.vcn.oraclevcn.com
+    - Select Destination Database:  Click inside the field and select "orcl19c.subnet.vcn.oraclevcn.com" from the drop-down list

       ![Create Migration Activity](images/a_t3_01_create_migration_activity.png " ")